apache/madlib/ReadMe_Build.txt

     flag is set to 'True', we will create an RPM instead.
 Note that package alien must be installed for this to work.

+- `CXX11` (default: *empty*)

+    Compile with C++11 compatibility.
+This may be required for building on newer platforms which don't come with support for pre-2011 C++ standards.
+For example, MacOSX >= 10.13 (XCode >= 10.x).
+This option is also required for Boost >= 1.65 to work, as recent versions of Boost have also dropped support for older C++ standards.

 Debugging
 =========